Critical thinking

 60-Second Strategy: Fishbowl Discussion, Edutopia (video 1:00 min)

-- Introduce the topic to the class and explain as needed.
+- Introduce the topic to the class and provide any necessary explanations.

-- The observer students are to remain quiet, observe and take notes.
-Not only on what is being discussed but also on how the information is conveyed.
+- Observers remain quiet and take notes on what is discussed and how information is conveyed.

-Time: 15-30 minutes - Optional: After the discussion, divide the class into smaller groups.
-Students can discuss the discussions and their observations.
-They can, for example, suggest ways to convey arguments more convincingly.
+- Optional: After the discussion, divide the class into smaller groups.
+Students can reflect on the discussion and observations.
+They can, for example, suggest ways to present arguments more effectively.